lgw-frank/Short_BCH_Decoding_OSD/README.md

-[Effective Application of Normalized Min-Sum Decoding for BCH Codes](https://arxiv.org/abs/2412.20828), the related subdirectories are Training_data_gen_63, Tesing_data_gen_63, BCH_63_training and BCH_63_testing in the main directory, while altering the string '63' of these subdirectories to '127' and replacing the arguments with these matched to BCH codes of length 127 will work without modifying code itself.
+[Effective Application of Normalized Min-Sum Decoding for BCH Codes](https://arxiv.org/abs/2412.20828), the related subdirectories are Training_data_gen_63, Tesing_data_gen_63, BCH_63_training and BCH_63_testing in the main directory, while altering the string '63' of these subdirectories to '127' and replacing the arguments with these matched to BCH codes of length 127 will work without modifying code itself, surely the involed parity-check matrix should be substituted in accordingly.

 For the extened project to adopt hybrid rchitecture of NMS+DIA+OSD, holding the benefits of low-complexity low-latency, high decoding performance and indepedence of noise variance estimation etc.